 Classifying an AI avatar as a victim of crimes that inflict purely emotional damage (e.g. virtual rape) seems less reasonable if we assume that it cannot `feel' like a human.
 We discuss the implications in ``Criminalization of Fantasy Crimes'' of ``Law Enforcement''.\\

 \textbf{Ownership of digital assets.} Human-controlled avatars would own digital assets - cryptocurrencies (e.g. Bitcoin) or Non-Fungible Tokens (NFTs) \cite{Lee}, which are similar to non-monetary possessions in real life.
-These assets would satisfy the user's various needs from psychological (e.g. an avatar accessory that shows status and makes the user feel more accepted socially) to physical (e.g. a NFT that can be sold for cryptocurrency, which can be used to buy goods and services for the user's physical survival).
+These assets would satisfy the user's various needs from psychological (e.g. an avatar accessory that shows status and makes the user feel more accepted socially) to physical (e.g. an NFT that can be sold for cryptocurrency, which can be used to buy goods and services for the user's physical survival).
 An AI avatar has no physical need.
 If we assume that it cannot `feel', it also has no psychological need.
 One situation where the ownership of digital assets might be relevant to AI avatars is their learning of prosocial behavior.
 The gain and loss of such assets could become reward and punishment for the training of the avatar's learning algorithm.
 More is discussed in ``Criminal Liability of AI Avatars'' of ``Law Enforcement''.\\

-\textbf{Interactions.} We considered the case of a virtual rape of an AI avatar, but this assumes that the AI avatar has the ability to engage in sexual acts (e.g. through a script that simulates animation of sex like in Second Life \cite [p.
-67] {Brenner}) and could refuse engaging in such acts.
+\textbf{Interactions.} We considered the case of a virtual rape of an AI avatar, but this assumes that the AI avatar can engage in sexual acts (e.g. through a script that simulates animation of sex like in Second Life \cite [p.
+67] {Brenner}) and could refuse to engage in such acts.
 Non-consent is a definitive trait of rape and sexual assault \cite [p.
 77] {Brenner}.
 Forbidding developers from giving AI avatars the ability to engage in sexual acts might seem like a direct way to prevent many potential crimes, but this might defeat the purpose of AI avatars for users wishing to experiment without affecting other human-controlled avatars.
 The same could go for the ability to not consent.
 Situation-specific constraints for developers might need to be imposed.
-Such constraints can contain distinctions on the purpose of an AI avatar (e.g. work-oriented and `entertainment'-oriented) and the place where interactions occur (i.e. private or public space).
-For the first, this information would need to be registered as part of the AI avatar's identity.
-We should also consider whether AI avatar could have a marital status.
+Such constraints could contain distinctions on the purpose of an AI avatar (e.g. work-oriented and `entertainment'-oriented) and the place where interactions occur (i.e. private or public space).
+For the former, this information would need to be registered as part of the AI avatar's identity.
+We should also consider whether an AI avatar could have a marital status.
 This could lead to new definitions of bigamy.